XEP-xxxx: Payment Required

 The <payment/> element is added by the payer as an extension to the retried stanza to indicate that a payment has been made for the referenced session.

-The <payment/> element possesses the following attributes:
+The <payment/> element possesses a single attribute:

 5.2.4 The payment-required Element